-If you feel that your organization or project fits within our guidelines, fill out the electronic Letter of Inquiry form, which is a short online form describing your request.
-All new applicants must fill out a Letter of Inquiry and be invited to submit a full proposal.
+If you feel that your organization or project fits within our guidelines, fill out the online inquiry form describing your proposed work.
+All new applicants must fill out an inquiry first, and Dodge staff will determine whether or not we will invite you to submit a full proposal.

-Once we receive your Letter of Inquiry, program staff will review it to determine whether or not the request falls within our stated guidelines and whether we are accepting new proposals related to your particular area of focus.
+Once we receive your inquiry, program staff will review it to determine whether or not the request falls within our stated guidelines and whether we are accepting new proposals related to your particular area of focus.

-If your request appears to be a match, we will send you an email with a link to our online application system.
-If it is not a match, we will notify you as soon as possible after submitting your Letter of Inquiry.
+If you are invited to submit a full proposal, we will send you an email with a link to our online application system.
+If we decline your inquiry, we will notify you as soon as possible.

 Only applicants invited to apply may submit a proposal through our online system.
 Our Application Overview provides you with an outline of the questions you will be asked to answer and the documentation you must include.

 Once you start filling out your online proposal, you will be able to save it and return to it at any time.

 Dodge staff collaboratively review and discuss all proposals once they have been submitted, and we may schedule a meeting with you to learn more about your proposal.

 If we determine early in our review process that your proposal will not be funded, we try to notify you as soon as possible.